 Doctoral Business Courses

 MGT 87515 Information, Organization and Strategy

-This course will focus on information; the theory and practice of leveraging and sharing information to develop more effective organizations.
-It presents the concept of information management within the framework of organizational or corporate information systems used in decision-making processes.
-Some of the topics covered include: decision making and problem solving situations in information management; information needs and requirements; group decision making processes; organization and representation of information as reflected in a chosen mode of communication and the effect on decision making; and cultural dimensions of information and information management.Learning Outcomes:
+This course focuses on the theory and practice of leveraging and sharing information to develop more effective organizations.
+It presents the practice of information management within the framework of organizational information systems used in decision-making processes.
+Some of the topics covered include decision-making and problem-solving situations in information management, information needs and requirements, group decision-making processes, and the organization, representation, and communication of information and the associated effect on decision making.Learning Outcomes: